How to build a fence: Make sure a privacy fence actually delivers privacy

 Plan on at least three horizontal 2x4s or two 2x6s to support the weight of each fence panel.
 Scrimp on horizontal material and you may wind up with panels that sag even if they span less than 8 ft. between each post.

-Apply for a fence-building permit and learn local rules
+Apply for a fence-building permit and learn local rules as learning how to build a fence

 There’s more than one reason to get a fence-building permit from city hall.
 Build it in the wrong place or too high and you may wind up being forced to tear it down.
 And fences are so prominent that if you build without a permit, chances are you’ll get caught and will have to buy one anyway—and pay a fine.
 When you apply for a fence permit you’ll get a copy of the rules that apply to fences in your area.
 It’ll include required setbacks from property lines, sidewalks and roads, as well as allowable heights, which will usually vary from front to back yards.